How to spot mobility problems in your pet?

 Rise, Run, Jump

-This might seem obvious, but the signs of lameness can be subtle, especially if the discomfort is on both sides of your pet’s body.
+This might seem obvious, but the signs of weakness can be subtle, especially if the discomfort is on both sides of your pet’s body.
 Notice if your pet is favouring one leg over the other.
 Are they nodding their head as they walk?
 This could signal an issue in their front legs.
 Resting one limb more than the other when standing, or sitting off to one side rather than straight, may also indicate a problem.

 Laziness & Inactivity